GoogleChrome/web.dev/src/site/content/en/blog/media-mobile-web-video-playback/index.md

 the video element only on iOS.

 {% Aside %}
-Note: I'm going to use a [tiny shim] for the Fullscreen API in code snippets below that will take care of prefixes as the API is not unprefixed yet at that time.
+I'm going to use a [tiny shim] for the Fullscreen API in code snippets below that will take care of prefixes as the API is not unprefixed yet at that time.
 You may want to use [screenfull.js] wrapper as well.
 {% endAside %}